12 Fireplace Restoration Ideas That Will Revive Any Home

 10. Concrete Fireplace

-More and more homeowners are choosing concrete fireplaces, and it is easy to see why.
+More homeowners choose concrete fireplaces, and it is easy to see why.
 Concrete fireplaces provide various personalization options.
 You can customize the size, style (glossy or matte), and shape of the surround and mantel.

-A concrete fireplace is a low maintenance.
-You only need a soft cloth, soap, and warm water to eliminate debris and soot.
+A concrete fireplace is low maintenance.
+You only need a soft cloth, soap, and warm water to eliminate debris and soot with little problem.

 This fireplace type is heat-resistant and isn’t easily damaged by elements like moisture.
 Remember, concrete fireplaces are also resistant to earthquake damage, making them a safer option.